 Skip to main content

-Free used cooking oil pickup at a Berkeley restaurant — unbranded white pump truck with hunter-green Oil Guyz technician
+Free used cooking oil pickup at a Berkeley restaurant, unbranded white pump truck with hunter-green Oil Guyz technician

 Oil Guyz · Berkeley

-Used Cooking Oil Pickup From the Gourmet Ghetto to Telegraph Avenue — Berkeley Restaurants Run Cleaner
+Used Cooking Oil Pickup From the Gourmet Ghetto to Telegraph Avenue, Berkeley Restaurants Run Cleaner

-Serving roughly 900 restaurants from Shattuck and the North Berkeley Gourmet Ghetto out to Telegraph Avenue, Fourth Street, Elmwood, and Solano.
+Used cooking oil pickup for restaurants from Shattuck and the North Berkeley Gourmet Ghetto out to Telegraph Avenue, Fourth Street, Elmwood, and Solano.
 Free service, no contracts, on-time every week.

 How Berkeley Restaurants Simplify Used Cooking Oil Pickup